The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

 \subsection{SEIR}

-This second example introduces an exposed compartment for diseases with delayed onset, a version of the model was laid out by Cooke in 1966 \cite{cooke1966functional}.
-The additional compartment $E$ represents exposed, usually meaning a person is infected with a disease but can't infect others yet.
+This second example introduces an exposed compartment for diseases with delayed onset.
+Cooke laid out a version of the model Cooke in 1966 \cite{cooke1966functional}.
+The additional compartment $E$ represents exposed individuals, usually meaning a person is infected with a disease but cannot infect others yet.
 The parameters $\Pi, \beta, \mu, \eta, $ and $\alpha$ represent the birth/immigration rate, the infection rate, the death/emigration rate, the onset of infectiousness/symptoms rate, and the recovery rate, respectively.
+The SEIR system is described by the following system of equations: